Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Related Work

+Another perspective to explain ICL is by analyzing what algorithms might be implemented in LLMs under ICL settings, which is closely related to our study.
+Representative studies include \citep{akyrek2023what, gargcan, von2022transformers, dai2023can, mahankalione, ren2023towards}, with the majority of them proposing gradient descent (GD) algorithm as a promising candidate answer.
+More recently,~\citet{fu2024transformers} show that transformers can learn to approximate second-order optimization methods for ICL, such as the Iterative Newton's method, which is exponentially faster than GD.
+These studies are mostly constructive, in the sense that there exist parameters of a transformer that can be used to approximate certain algorithms.
+On the other hand, theoretical explanations of whether or why such parameters might be learned during pre-training on language data are less explored.
+Furthermore, such settings usually focus on a specific type of question, such as linear regression, to construct the algorithm.

-Another angle of explanation is analyzing what algorithms might be implemented in LLMs for ICL, which is closely related to our study.
-Representative studies include \citep{akyrek2023what, gargcan, von2022transformers, dai2023can}, with the majority of them proposing gradient descent (GD) algorithm as a promising candidate answer.
-However, attempts in explicit construction of GD algorithm in Transformers \citep{akyrek2023what, von2022transformers} mostly assume an oversimplified setting of linear tasks with input length equal to 1, and evaluate Transformers after training on a synthetic dataset (including ~\citep{akyrek2023what, gargcan}).
-This is different from ICL's main advantage as an emergent ability on language pre-training, and that LLMs are able to work on textual data which involves more complex syntactic and semantic structures.
+Going beyond the linear setting, \cite{guotransformers} constructs solutions of ridge regression assuming non-linear representations on synthetic datasets.
+On top of individual algorithms, \cite{bai2024transformers} explores the possibility of Transformers selecting from a pool of algorithms.
+Some following-up work analyzed how training dynamics converge Transformer to ICL solutions on linear functions~\cite{zhang2024trained, huangcontext, ahn2023transformers}, and when linear-attention Transformers is trained on linear tasks~\cite{lu2024asymptotic}. \cite{kimtransformers} analyzed the training landscape of Transformers on ICL inputs, including the avoidance of saddle points and proximity to global optima.
+These attempts in explicit constructions of algorithms in Transformers mostly assume a relatively simplified setting with input lengths equal to 1, and evaluate Transformers after training on a synthetic dataset (including ~\citep{akyrek2023what, gargcan}).
+This is different from ICL's main advantage as an emergent ability on language pre-training, and LLMs can work on textual data which involves sentences with lengths longer than 1.